Senior Citizen Chokes Out Young Man During Vikings Vs. Packers Game [Video]

 — Laces Out (@LacesOutShow) November 26, 2018

-“Get them both out of here,” one onlooker can he heard saying in response to the disgraceful display.
+“Get them both out of here,” one onlooker can be heard saying in response to the disgraceful display.
 “I’ll call security right now and have you thrown out.
 Leave him alone,” another witness then interjects to say.
 “You can’t touch him,” she then adds.

-Almost immediately after the engagement was broken up, the older man’s attention is drawn back to the field as a crowd stirring play takes shape to bring the stadium to cheers.
+Almost immediately after the engagement was broken up, the older man’s attention is drawn back to the field as a crowd-stirring play takes shape to bring the stadium to cheers.
 Meanwhile, the victim continued to cough as he regained his breath.
 There have been no reports of stadium security or local police getting involved in the matter.

-Minnesota fans would wind up heading home content in knowing that with the 24-17 victory, their team kept chances alive for them to either knock the Chicago Bears out of the division lead, or claim a wild card spot in the postseason – per ESPN.
+Minnesota fans would wind up heading home content in knowing that with the 24-17 victory, their team kept chances alive for them to either knock the Chicago Bears out of the division lead, or claim a wild card spot in the postseason, per ESPN.
 Thus, it isn’t all that likely that the young man in the video had to face further intimidation for sporting Green Bay gear.
 But he might be dealing with folks hitting him up to bust his chops after coming upon the video.